Skip to Content

 Expressing Sincerity

-• Make eye contact and speak in a calm, sincere tone of voice.
+• Make eye contact and speak sincerely.

-• Acknowledge the impact of our actions on the other person.
+• Acknowledge the impact of your actions.

-• Offer to make amends in some way.
+• Offer to make amends.

 Making Amends

-• Ask the other person what they need from us to feel better.
+• Ask what the other person needs.

-• Follow through on our promises and commitments.
+• Follow through on promises.

 Phrases Using When Making an Apology